elephantscale/es-training-new/spark/slides/SPARK-Intro.md

 ```

-* Since all operations are trasactional, now we can go back and retrieve past data easily --> **Time travel**
+* Since all operations are transactional, now we can go back and retrieve past data easily --> **Time travel**

 ```sql
 SELECT * FROM events